yoursunny/NDNts/README.md

 Supported platforms include:

-* Node.js: 18.x and 20.x and 22.x, on Windows and Linux.
+* Node.js: 20.x and 22.x, on Windows and Linux.
   * Generally, I support *Active LTS* and *Current* versions.
-  * Support for 18.x will be dropped soon.
 * Bundlers: webpack 5.
 * Firefox: latest version on Windows and Mac.
 * Chrome: latest version on Windows, Mac, Android, and iOS 16.0+.